How to make a garden arbour and tunnel using natural materials

 An arbour is a shady garden alcove with the sides and roof formed by trees or climbing plants trained over a framework.

 One of the joys of creating your own structures is that they are never the same from one year to the next and can be both decorative and practical.
 This short arbour supports climbing beans and also forms the entrance to a hedged enclosure within a kitchen garden.
 It can be made each year by pushing diametrically opposed pairs of birch branches into the ground.
 These are then arched over each other and held in place by loosely twisting the twiggy ends around each other.
 Birch can make particularly soft-looking structures that are pleasing to both the eye and the gripping tendrils of climbing plants.

-Kitchen garden arch
+A homemade garden arch

-In the kitchen garden of Rockcliffe House in Gloucestershire, head gardener Thomas Unterdorfer and his gardener Rommel use hazel to build a series of arches for the kitchen garden.
+In the kitchen garden of Rockcliffe House in Gloucestershire, head gardener Thomas Unterdorfer and his gardener Rommel use hazel to build a series of hazel arches for the kitchen garden.
 Rommel creates the pleasing vaulted shape by using four hazel rods to form a square footing, which is complemented by the simple decoration of the straight horizontals and lower single arch on each side that enclose the ‘roof canopy’.

-Woven hazel tunnel
+A homemade hazel tunnel